nutco21ris/nutco21ris/README.md

 ### 🎓 Education

 -  MS in Data Science @ University of San Francisco(2024 - 2025)
--  MPA, Impact Investment @ New York University(2022 - 2024)
+-  MPA in Impact Investment @ New York University(2022 - 2024)
 -  BS in Economics @ Nanjing Agricultural University(2018 - 2022)

 ---